ssilverman/QNEthernet/README.md

 1. `NullPrint`: A `Print` object that sends all data nowhere.

 2. `PrintDecorator`: A `Print` decorator meant to be used as a base class.
+This provides `printf` checking on those platforms that don't by default in their `Print` implementation.

 3. `StdioPrint`: A `Print` decorator for `stdio` output files.
 It provides a `Print` interface so that it is easy to print `Printable` objects to `stdout` or `stderr` without having to worry about buffering and the need to flush any output before printing a `Printable` directly to, say, `Serial`.

+4. `StreamDecorator`: A `Stream` decorator meant to be used as a base class.
+   This provides `printf` checking on those platforms that don't by default in their `Stream`/`Print` implementation.

 ### `operator bool()` and `explicit`